MicroIQ retrofits and replaces the lock cores of the following furniture and locks manufacturers:

 - 25 user codes w/ keypad

-Core Replacement – A mechanical core lock from Haworth, Herman Miller, Hon, Hudson, Kimball, Steelcase, Olympus, Timberline, Wesko
+Core Replacement – A mechanical core lock from Haworth, Herman Miller, Hon, Hudson, Kimball, Steelcase, Olympus, Timberline, and Wesko

 Utility/Cam – A mechanical utility lock that mounts into a DD or oval-shaped hole